build3r/TodayILearned/stoic_lessons/lessons_2021.md

 130. Jul 06: You cannot be service to yourself or others if you are asleep, so rise and start working.
 The earlier the better.
 131. Jul 07: While you are self-learning you are not trying to impress any anyone.
 You doing it to be better which is your Duty.
 132. Jul 08: Stop monkeying around about what could be, what you don't have and start take responsibility and be the owner of your own life.
+133. Jul 09: Philosophy helps at leadership position in making the right decision.
+Every leader should practice philosophy.
+134. Jul 10: Be humble with your art.
+Do thing which you truly enjoy.